moveit/moveit_tutorials/doc/urdf_srdf/urdf_srdf_tutorial.rst

 Collection of Sub-Groups
 """"""""""""""""""""""""
 A group can also be a collection of groups.
-E.g., you can define the panda_arm and panda_arm as two groups and then define a new group called both_arms that includes these two groups.
+E.g., you can define left_arm and right_arm as two groups and then define a new group called both_arms that includes these two groups.

 End-Effectors
 ^^^^^^^^^^^^^
 Certain groups in a robot can be given a special designation as an end-effector.
 An end-effector is typically connected to another group (like an arm) through a fixed joint.
-Note that when specifying groups that are end-effectors, its important to make sure that there are no common links between the end-effector and the parent group it is connected to.
+Note that when specifying groups that are end-effectors, it's important to make sure that there are no common links between the end-effector and the parent group it is connected to.

 Self-Collisions
 ^^^^^^^^^^^^^^^